Nuthurst: History

 St Andrew's Church in Nuthurst village was enlarged in 1898, during which a Norman window was discovered in the north wall of the chancel.
 The benefice of the ecclesiastical parish was again in the gift of the Bishop of London, at this time being Mandell Creighton.
 A new house for the parish curate was built at Mannings Heath in 1894.
 Joining the Mission church of the Good Shepherd and Wesleyan chapel at Mannings Heath was a Congregational chapel.
 Copsale Chapel of Ease, dedicated to the Holy Trinity, remained.
 The National School in Nuthurst was enlarged to take 160 children in 1894; Mannings Heath National School was enlarged to take 100 children in 1874.

 Nuthurst land area and use in 1915 remained as 15 years earlier, although 1911 population had reduced from that in 1901: by 96 (to 757) in the civil, and 83 (to 731) in the ecclesiastical parish.

 Fourteen farms, one still being a stud farm, remained from 1899; there were three farm bailiffs.
 Still operating was a miller at Birchen Bridge, as were publicans at the White, Black and Dun Horse inns.
 A bootmaker ran the Post Office.
 A plumber was still in Mannings Heath, as was a builder at Monks Gate, but only one beer retailer remained in Copsale.
 There was a blacksmith, a wheelwright and a grocer at Maplehurst.
 A further grocer, and one of two parish carpenters, traded at Mannings Heath.
 A shopkeeper was trading at Monks Gate.
 Arthur Reginald Hurst had become Lord of Manor, and Sir Merrik Raymond Burrell 7th baronet was one of four parish chief landowners.

-St Andrew's Church was again restored in 1907, when a new organ was added, all at a cost of £1,400.
+St Andrew's Church was again restored in 1907 by A.H.
+Skipworth and John Samuel Alder, when a new organ was added by Bishop & Son, all at a cost of £1,400.
 The Chapel of Ease at Copsale was restored in 1915 at a cost of £400.
 A new Parish Hall was built at Mannings Heath in 1901.